dsohk/rancher-devsecops-workshop/docs/part-1.md

 ![Rancher UI](./Images-10-13-2021/part1-step4-0-rancher-ui-create-custom-cluster-devsecops-pg0.png)

 You will be presented `Cluster:Create` page.

-Under section  Provision a new node and create a cluster using RKE2/K3s (Tech Preview), toggle the switch `RKE2/k3s` to create a new cluster and Choose `Use Existing nodes and create a RKE2/K3s` method.
+Under section `Provision a new node and create a cluster using RKE2/K3s (Tech Preview)`, toggle the switch `RKE2/k3s`.
+With Rancher 2.6 you can now provisoin RKE2 & K3s cluster via Rancher UI.

+To create a new cluster choose the `custom` option to provision clusters on existing nodes

 ![Rancher UI](./Images-10-13-2021/part1-step4-1-rancher-ui-create-cluster-custom-devsecops-pg1.png)

 b) You will be presented with `Cluster:Create Custom`form.
 Enter the cluster name as `devsecops` and leave the rest of the settings as default and click `Create` button.
-You will be prompted with a command to setup RKE on your VM.
-Click on clipboard like icon to copy the command into your clipboard.
+You will be presented with cluster registration command to create the RKE cluster on your VM.
+Click on `registration command` to copy the command into your clipboard.

 ![Rancher UI](./Images-10-13-2021/part1-step4-2-rancher-ui-create-cluster-custom-devsecops-pg2.png)